A BRIEF HISTORY OF EXETER, DEVON, ENGLAND

 In the early 18th century Daniel Defoe said that Exeter was 'large, rich, beautiful, populous and was once very strong'.
 Exeter may have been a rich city but there were a great many people in Exeter living at subsistence (bare survival) level.
 However for the well off life grew more comfortable and genteel.

+Life in Georgian Exeter slowly improved, at least for the well off.
 By 1707 Exeter had its first newspaper.
 The first bank in Exeter opened in 1769.
 Also in 1769 Assembly Rooms were built.
 After 1760 the streets were lit by oil lamps and in 1778 pavements were made in the main streets.
 New County Courts were built in 1774 and in 1778 Devon and Exeter hospital was built.
 Also in 1778 a new Exe bridge was built.
 New Bridge Street was laid out to lead to it.

 In Exeter the old industry of wool manufacture continued to flourish and the port continued to import large quantities of wine.
 However Exeter became very cramped as the population grew but most people continued to live inside the walls.
 In 1769 North Gate was demolished to ease the flow of traffic.
 East Gate followed in 1784.